chengpohi/chengpohi.github.io/README.md

 <summary>Data Browser</summary>

-View query result as table mode, JSON mode, search, highlight, fields selection etc. and  modify, delete, new and export(scroll) documents on Data Viewer.
+EDQL for query result it support 3 modes: table mode, JSON mode, plot mode, and these modes support search, highlight, fields selection etc. also we can new modify, delete and export(scroll) documents on Data Viewer table mode.

 </details>